abhivickyvyas/squad-mix-ai/post/blog.md

 ## Conclusion

 SquadMix demonstrates how accessible powerful AI tools have become.
-With just a few hundred lines of code, we can build an app that previously would have required expert Photoshop skills or a dedicated VFX team.
+With just a few hundred lines of code, we built a "Thick Client" application that performs complex image composition tasks that previously required manual editing.

-Go clone the repo and start mixing your squad!
+Check out the repo to try it yourself! 🚀